Recognize Opioid Misuse. Recognize Suicide Risk. Help Save a Life.

 There are a number of reasons why misuse of opioids is associated with an increased risk of suicide.
 One possible explanation is the disinhibition that comes with opioid use.
 Opioids, like alcohol, are known to have disinhibiting effects, which may increase the likelihood of acting on suicidal impulses.
 The association between higher opioid dose and suicide may be due to certain characteristics of the people who take higher opioid doses.
 For example, those on higher doses may have more pain (which is an independent risk factor for suicide), poorer sleep, greater hopelessness, and more frustration with the quality of their care.
 Moreover, if opioids are provided to those in pain, the prescription itself may increase access to a potentially lethal means of suicide in a group that is already known to have high rates of co-occurring psychiatric disorders.

 There is a link between opioid dose and suicide in patients with pain, but it is not simply that an increase in access to opioids leads to an increase in intentional overdoses.
-Screening for suicide risk among those who have conditions for which opiates are prescribed is very important, as screening may lead to diagnosing a co-occurring other psychiatric disorder.
+Identifying suicide risk among those who have conditions for which opioids are prescribed is very important, as it may lead to diagnosing a co-occurring other psychiatric disorder.